We are all used to the internet, but what is it?

 Cash machines, banking, Youtube, iPhones, email, websites, all are 100% reliant on the internet.

-Imagine is the internet went down, how we would be thrown back into a world centuries ago.
+Imagine if the internet went down, how we would be thrown back into a world centuries ago.
 Shipping would stop (as there is no communication), financial markets crash, communications crash, defence systems shut down, utilities stop, doomsday you might call it.

 Since the internet is so diverse, the chances of this happening is very unlikely.